-The biggest issue in psychological counselling and therapy is that clients and their family members are often unaware of the problem’s root causes as the symptoms are themselves bothersome.
+The biggest issue in psychological counseling and therapy is that clients and their family members are often unaware of the problem’s root causes as the symptoms are themselves bothersome.

-Most of the time, Ritu Singal recalls, behavioural or emotional problems reported by School authorities in their children are the primary reason why parents visit a family counselling centre.
-She says that a child’s problems do not exist in a vacuum, and the reason for their existence and the remedy both, lie in the counselling and eventual healing of the family.
+Most of the time, Ritu Singal recalls, behavioral or emotional problems reported by School authorities in their children are the primary reason why parents visit a family counselling center.
+She says that a child’s problems do not exist in a vacuum, and the reason for their existence and the remedy both, lie in the counseling and eventual healing of the family.

 - Length and number of sessions.
 How long is each session?
 How often are sessions scheduled?
 How many sessions should I expect to have?

 - Fees and insurance.
 How much do you charge for each session?
-Does my health insurance plan cover your services?
+Does my health insurance plan cover your family counselling services?
 Will I need to pay the full fee upfront?
-What is your policy on cancelled sessions?
+What is your policy on canceled sessions?

-In many cases, Life Coach and Family Counsellor observes, family counselling and therapy typically have brought together most of the family members in one room to talk to each probably for the first time in many years.
+In many cases, the Life Coach and Family Counsellor observe, family counselling and therapy typically have brought together most of the family members in one room to talk to each probably for the first time in many years.

 Just the fact that they can openly talk to each other, respect others’ right to be heard, and politely and patiently put their points of view has solved many of their problems.
-To make sure that such absence of communication does not come again in a few days, counsellors equips them with tools, exercises, and techniques using which they can check their behaviour and suggest others check their help each other come closer.
+To make sure that such an absence of communication does not come again in a few days, counselors equip them with tools, exercises, and techniques using which they can check their behavior and suggest others check their help each other come closer.